 Nancy B. Keilty

-Stephanie Duckmann, a great-granddaughter of E.B.
-Ball, joined the Ball Brothers Foundation board in 2010.
+Stephanie Duckmann is a great-granddaughter of E.B.
+Ball.
+She has served on the Ball Brothers Foundation board of directors since 2010.
 Stephanie holds a BA in political science from Northwestern University as well as a secondary teaching certificate in social science.
-She is a teacher in the Chicago area and also serves as President of the Des Plaines District 62 school board.
+Stephanie also played basketball for Northwestern.
+She is a teacher and coach in the Chicago area and also serves as President of the Des Plaines District 62 school board.
 Stephanie and her family live in Des Plaines, Illinois.

 Scott E. Shockley